ambadyanands/getting-started/README.md

 ***Facebook Page***

-Like us on facebook for events invites, get updates as they happen, and to help spread the word .
+Like us on facebook for events invites, get updates as they happen, and to help spread the good word.

 [Grey Hats at UHM](https://www.facebook.com/greyhatsuhm)